Rainbow Warrior III motor-assisted sailing yacht was custom built for environmental activist group Greenpeace International.

-Rainbow Warrior III is Greenpeace's first purpose-built ship.
-Her predecessors, Rainbow Warrior and Rainbow Warrior II, were conversion ships.
+Rainbow Warrior III is Greenpeace’s first purpose-built ship.
+Its predecessors, Rainbow Warrior and Rainbow Warrior II, were conversion ships.

 Built in 1955, Rainbow Warrior was a trawler originally named Sir William Hardy, which served the Ministry of Agriculture, Fisheries and Food until 1977.

 Greenpeace International relaunched the ship as Rainbow Warrior in 1978 after acquiring the vessel for £40,000.
 The ship was used to protest against numerous activities such as nuclear weapons testing, seal hunting and whaling.

 During a mission in 1985, the ship was sunk by the French intelligence service while in harbour in New Zealand.
 Rainbow Warrior II was rebuilt in 1989 on the fourth anniversary of the sinking of her predecessor.

 Rainbow II is 52 years old and has completed two decades of campaigning and navigation across the world.
 The ship was replaced by Rainbow Warrior III as it was found unfeasible to upgrade Rainbow Warrior II to meet Greenpeace’s future global campaign challenges.